pawelgalazka/scribbly/README.md

 - `next` - {Function} calls the next middleware from the chain.
 If not called it breaks the chain.
 - `level` - {Number} level of the log
 - `message` - main message, can be a string or any other type
-- `extras` - extra data, can be any type
+- `extras` - optional extra data, can be any type

 **Immutability**